Welcome!

 • Parents and caregivers interested in learning alongside their children (optional)

-Programs are designed by an experienced artist, nature educator, Waldorf-trained advisor and parent, ensuring lessons are thoughtful, flexible and family-aware.
-While our classes are designed for learners of all ages, Mx.
+While our classes are designed for learners of all ages and abilities, Mx.
 Van is also a California state-approved and insured online art vendor through Sky Mountain Charter School.

 Our Values